Grand Palace: Inner Court

 Although the women of 'The Inside' could never have the same level of freedom to those on the outside, life inside the Inner Court was not disagreeable, as life was easier than the outside and most necessities were provided for.
 The women usually entered the palace as girls and remained inside for the rest of their lives.
 As girls they would be assigned certain duties as pages; as they grew older and became wives and mothers they would have a household to look after.
 During the reign of King Rama IV, the women of the palace were for the first time allowed to leave; however they were required to obtain permission from the directoress first and were strictly chaperoned.
-Dr. Malcolm A. Smith, physician to Queen Saovabha Phongsri from 1914 to 1919, wrote that, "there is no evidence to show that they longed for freedom or were unhappy in their surroundings.
+Malcolm A. Smith, physician to Queen Saovabha Phongsri from 1914 to 1919, wrote that, "there is no evidence to show that they longed for freedom or were unhappy in their surroundings.
 Even Mrs. Leonowens, fanatical opponent of polygamy that she was, does not tell us that".
 Indeed, Anna Leonowens' book The English Governess at the Siamese Court, published in 1873, was set inside the Inner Court.